 First we need to draw you.
 This is done through the artist's website.

 Once you are on the site, position yourself with your face is in full, natural light against a blank background.
 Select "enable camera."
 Then, with daylight full on your face, look towards the lens of your camera and press "draw," making sure your whole head is in frame.
 You can try again as many times as you like, until you get something you're happy with your portrait.

 Once you're satisfied with your drawing, you'll be prompted to submit the portrait to Kaleider.
 Your portrait is now with the robots and is ready to go in the mural on the Flynn's gallery wall!

 And, bonus, you get a copy of your own custom drawing for yourself.
 Share your drawing on Instagram using the hashtag #attheflynn.

-The robots will start doing their thing at the Flynn on October 9.
-We'll post a live stream here of the robots drawing just as soon as they get going.
-This will take places over several stages, so there will be a few livestreams to check out over the course of the project.
+The robots start doing their thing at the Flynn on October 9.
+You can watch the livestream of the robots drawing right now.
 It's fun, and more than a little mesmerizing, to watch them skitter across the walls and add each face one by one.
 Maybe you'll see some people you know as you watch.
 And keep an eye out for your own face as the robots work their magic.
-Check out this video to get a sense of how this works.

 A Portrait Without Borders was commissioned by Freedom Festival Arts Trust, Hull, UK.
 It was created in part by the IN SITU Network as an international collaborative project in response to COVID-19.
 The Flynn is proud to be the only American partner of IN SITU and to work with artists across Europe to rethink how the public engage in the arts through community spaces.
 The project was supported by Digital Democracies and IN SITU.
 Kaleider is an associate artist member of IN SITU, the European platform for artistic creation in public space, which is co-funded by the Creative Europe programme of the European Union.